shihlei/shelf/Leetcode/560. Subarray Sum Equals K/README.md

 Use PrefixSum with a HashMap that counts how many times each prefix sum has appeared:
 - Prefix sum up to index i is nums[0] + … + nums[i].
-- 📍 If currentSum is the running prefix sum, any earlier prefix sum equal to currentSum − k marks a subarray that sums to k.
+- If currentSum is the running prefix sum, **any earlier prefix sum equal to [currentSum − k] marks a subarray that sums to k.**
-- Store counts of prefix sums in a HashMap so you can add freq[currentSum − k] to the answer in O(1).
+- Store counts of prefix sums in a HashMap so you can add **freq[currentSum − k]** to the answer in O(1).

 ### Plan